NangoHQ/nango/docs/docs/quickstart.md

 var nango = new Nango({ host: 'http://localhost:3003' });

 // Trigger an OAuth flow
-// Param 1: config key from Step 2 (bullet 4)
+// <CONFIG-KEY>: The config key from Step 2 (generally same as the integration name. e.g. "github")
-// Param 2: ID you will use to retrieve the connection (most often the user ID) nango
+// <CONNECTION-ID>: ID you will use to retrieve the connection (most often the user ID) nango
     .auth('<CONFIG-KEY>', '<CONNECTION-ID>')
     .then((result) => {